softcite/software-mentions/README.md

       embeddings_name: "glove-840B"
 ```

-There is the choice to use a multi-label classifier for the context characterization or 3 binary classifiers.
+The choice to use a multi-label classifier for the context characterization or 3 binary classifiers can be parametrized.
 Binary classifiers perform better, but require more memory resources.
 This can be set by the following parameter:

 ```yaml